-Olympus E-M10 versus Panasonic GM5
+Olympus E-M10 vs Panasonic GM5

-The Olympus OM-D E-M10 and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in January 2014 and September 2014.
+The Olympus OM-D E-M10 and the Panasonic Lumix DMC-GM5 are two digital cameras that were officially introduced, respectively, in January 2014 and September 2014.
 Both the E-M10 and the GM5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (39 percent) than the Olympus E-M10.
 Moreover, the GM5 is substantially lighter (47 percent) than the E-M10.
 In this context, it is worth noting that neither the E-M10 nor the GM5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.